magtastic/hugbunadarverkefni1/README.md

 he or she has been invited to.

 ## Team
-Sveinn Víkingur Þorsteinsson, Kristófer Másson, Magnús (Auli) Ólafsson and Eyjólfur Árni Karlsson.
+Sveinn Víkingur Þorsteinsson, Kristófer Másson, Magnús Ólafsson and Eyjólfur Árni Karlsson.